kkrt-labs/kakarot/docs/general/cairo_precompiles.md

     ) internal view returns (bytes memory returnData);

-    /// @dev Performs a low-level call to a Cairo class declared on the Starknet appchain.
+    /// @dev Performs a low-level call to a Cairo class declared on the Starknet chain.
     /// @param classHash The class hash of the Cairo class.
     /// @param functionSelector The function selector of the Cairo class function to be called.
     /// @param data The input data for the Cairo class function.